 - Cloud computing has helped us increase profits.

-New surveys of cloud computing’s use by companies suggests an evolution toward the realization of more strategic benefits.
+New surveys of cloud computing’s use by companies suggests an evolution toward the realisation of more strategic benefits.

 Pointing to survey results in a new report by Harvard Business Review Analytic Services, CIO Senior Writer Thor Olavsrud notes: